-There were other farms and smallholdings including Croft Farm, now marked by a blue plaque, which was once the home of the classical scholar and theologian Richard Bentley.
-Farmers also lived at Fleet Mills and Water Haigh Farm became the property of Henry Briggs, Son & Company Ltd. when they bought the land to sink the pit in 1908.
+There were other farms and smallholdings including Croft Farm, now marked by a blue plaque, as it was once the home of the classical scholar and theologian Richard Bentley.
+Farmers also lived at Fleet Mills.
+Water Haigh farm off Fleet Lane became the property of Henry Briggs, Son & Company Ltd. when they bought the land to sink the pit in 1908.

 In the early 19th century the Wood End land belonged to the Fenton coal mining family.
 It passed to the Rothwell pit owners, J. & J. Charlesworth, and in the 1940s was leased by Rothwell Urban District Council.
 Their tenants were the Hirst family who lived in a house on the site of the Needless Inn at the junction of Homsley Lane and Pickpocket Lane.
 The Hirsts were well known as the builders of brightly coloured gypsy caravans.

 The Calverley tenant farmers were managed by a land agent.
 In the 19th century the agent was John Farrer who was succeeded by his son of the same name.
-After that Fred Hirst took over and he was followed by his son, Bernard Hirst.
+After that John Hirst took over followed by his son, Fred, and finally his grandson Bernard Hirst.

 From about 1932 Greenland and Manor farms were tenanted by Thomas Knowles and his family who had come from Arkendale near Boroughbridge.
 They were probably related to George Knowles who had been a labourer thirty years earlier for Thomas Murtland, a previous tenant of Greenland Farm.